TGHuybu/colour-compression/README.md

-# Image Colour Compression with K-means Clustering
+# RGB Image Colour Compression with K-means Clustering
 Uses $k$-means clustering, a powerful algorithm used to group data points into $k$ number of clusters, to reduce the number of colours of an input image.